A method for generating realistic correlation matrices: Introduction

 \citet{Barnard00} use hierarchical Bayesian models to describe the covariance between parameters in a regression model with shrinkage.
 In practice, joint uniform and inverse-Wishart priors are used to simulate correlation matrices.

 One important task in meta-analysis is to combine correlation matrices from different studies.
-Different methods for combining such matrices are used to make inferences about marginal correlations. \citet{Hafdahl07} ran a Monte Carlo study generating sample correlation matrices using Gaussian deviates from a given population correlation matrix.
+Different methods for combining such matrices are used to make inferences about marginal correlations. \citet {Hafdahl07} ran a Monte Carlo study generating sample correlation matrices using Gaussian deviates from a given population correlation matrix.

 One of the big challenges in developing accurate multiple comparisons techniques is knowing the underlying correlation structure of the many items being compared.
 Simply knowing the rate of null versus alternative tests in a given simulation does not provide enough information for realistic application to studies with possibly strongly correlated data and hypotheses.
-In order to model false discovery rates (FDR) in settings more realistic than iid (independent and identically distributed), \citet{Kim08} use Gaussian deviates to simulate nested correlation matrices with constrained correlation strengths.
+In order to model false discovery rates (FDR) in settings more realistic than i.i.d. (independent and identically distributed), \citet{Kim08} use Gaussian deviates to simulate nested correlation matrices with constrained correlation strengths.

 In order to maximize expected performance, \citet{Nelson01} use a stochastic simulation to compare a variety of management systems (e.g., queues).
-The authors use a modification of the method of \citet{Marsaglia84} to simulate correlation matrices.
-Instead of generating random points on the $k$-dimensional unit sphere, they constrain their search to the part of the unit sphere with all non-negative coordinates (inducing non-negative correlations).
+The authors use a modification of the method of \citet {Marsaglia84} to simulate correlation matrices.
+Instead of generating random points on the $k$-dimensional unit sphere, they constrain their search to the part of the unit sphere with all nonnegative coordinates (inducing nonnegative correlations).

 In factor analysis, sample correlation matrices based on population correlation matrices are typically used in simulation studies.
 Methods which incorporate model error as well as sampling error create more realistic structures from which to model data. \citet{Hong99} recommends using the eigenstructure of the population correlation matrix along with random chi-square deviates to directly obtain a random sample covariance matrix, from which the sample correlation matrix can be computed.